Indirectly elected member

 Some members in the Legislative Assembly of Macau are elected through indirect election (Sufrágio Indirecto; 間接選舉), where only professional or special interest sectors are involved in the electoral process.
 Eligible voters in a functional constituency are designated legal entities such as organisations and corporations.
+There are proposals to change the electoral system.

 Hong Kong's Legislative Council has a similar political system known as "functional constituency".

 Groups

 Candidates stood in the indirect elections under a list.
 The prevailing lists since 2001 in each of the electoral sectors are as follows: